Japanese makeup is an ancient method of enhancing beauty. It is believed that evidence already existed since 3000 BC in Egypt.

 Gyaru (ギャル) this makeup highlights the eyes and serves to make the appearance closer to a doll.
 This style is already starting to get out of the ordinary, but nothing prevents you from wearing this makeup and going to buy bread.

-Everyone has their own style, so feel comfortable wearing this make-up on a daily basis.
-Being Gyaru is also a lifestyle and fashion, we recommend reading our article on Gyaru trivia.
+Everyone has their own style; if you feel comfortable wearing this makeup in your daily life, go for it.
+Being Gyaru is also a lifestyle and fashion; we recommend reading our article about curiosities of Gyaru.

 4 - Idol Style